cerfcast/teaparty/README.md

 More endpoints are planned.
 Endpoints that _control_ and not just monitor the Reflector are planned, too.

+**Configuring**

+`/session`

+Will add a new active session, if possible.
+A request to create a new session (a _session request_) requires
+- a source of test packets: `src_ip`: a string; `src_port`: a number
+- a destination of test packets (i.e., the reflector): `src_ip`: a string; `src_port`: a number
+- a key used for validating authenticated test packets: `key`: a string
+- a session ID: `ssid`: a number

+Upon `POST`ing a JSON object with the fields above, the server will respond with:

+- 500: The session could not be created (most likely because a session with the requested parameters exists)
+- 200: The sesion was created (and the body of the response will be the `POST`ed JSON for confirmation)

 #### Sender

 The Sender has a variety of options, but they are mostly for the purposes of testing the Reflector: